direct-assemblee/DirectAssemblee-iOS/README.md

 ### Development

 The `DADEV` scheme use the development API, which isn't available because the Direct Assemblée teams uses it as sandbox.
-You can use mocks (see above), or you can setup our API on your computer from Github projects [API](https://github.com/direct-assemblee/DirectAssemblee-api) and [Scraper](https://github.com/direct-assemblee/DirectAssemblee-scraper).
+You can use mocks (see below), or you can setup our API on your computer from Github projects [API](https://github.com/direct-assemblee/DirectAssemblee-api) and [Scraper](https://github.com/direct-assemblee/DirectAssemblee-scraper).

 If you run API on your computer, you have to specify its URL.
 Create a file named `api.url.dev` in `config` folder, add it to Xcode project and put the local API URL inside.
 Then, asddbuild and launch the `DADEV` scheme.